-Spondylitis — also called axial spondyloarthritis, or axSpA for short – is the name given to a family of closely related diseases that primarily affect the spine, neck, and hips (axial skeleton), but can affect other joints and cause additional symptoms as well.
+Spondylitis — also called spondyloarthritis (SpA) — is the name given to a family of closely related diseases that primarily affect the spine, neck, and hips (axial skeleton).
+When spondylitis involves the axial skeleton, it is called axial spondyloarthritis (axSpA).
+Spondylitis can affect other, peripheral joints and cause additional symptoms as well.

 The words doctors use to talk about spondylitis have been changing since the late 2000s, when specialists agreed on a new set of criteria to use for the diagnosis of spondylitis.
 If you have heard doctors use multiple terms to talk about your condition, that’s because there is still discussion in the medical field about the best way to classify types of spondylitis.